vicente-gonzalez-ruiz/SVC/README.md

 0. s <- S. i <- 0.
-1. Generate the S-levels pyramid of Frame 2i.
+1. Generate the S-levels pyramid of Frame 2i, ranging them from n-1 to 0.
-2. Generate the S-levels pyramid of Frames 2i+1 and 2i+2.
+2. Generate the S-levels pyramid of Frames 2i+1 and 2i+2, ranging them from n-1 to 0.
-3. Create a prediction for the Level s-2 of Frame 2i+1 using the Level s-1 of Frames 2i and 2i+2 as references, and replace the Level l-2 of Frame 2i+1 by the differences· Encode the Level s-2 of Frame 2i+1.
+3. Create a prediction for Level s-2 of Frame 2i+1 using the Level s-1 of Frames 2i and 2i+2 as references, and replace the Level l-2 of Frame 2i+1 by the differences.
+4. Encode the Prediction Error s-2 (level s-2).
-4. s <- s-1.
-Go to 3, while s > 0. s <- L.
+5. s <- s-1.
+6. Go to 3, while s > 0.
+7. s <- L.
 5. Generate the pyramid of differences for Frame 2i.
 Encode it.
 6. i <- i+2 and go to 2, until reached the end of the GOF.